Showing posts with label Healthtech. Show all posts

 Introduction

-With the advent of artificial intelligence (AI), every aspect of humans and business is facing the impact.
-AI is steadily changing how industries work.
+With the advent of artificial intelligence (AI), aspect of humans and business is facing the impact.
+AI is steadily chaneveryging how industries work.
 The pharmaceutical sector is no different; AI is bringing new ways to solve old problems.
 From speeding up drug discovery to making clinical trials more efficient, AI is creating real improvements.
 But it's not all smooth.
 There are issues around data safety, regulations, and the role of human workers.
 In this blog, I will try to explain how AI is affecting pharma today, with insights from experts.

 Pharma Is Slow, Expensive, and Risky